SinaS24/Sound-Product-Analysis/README.md

 # Data Structure & Initial Checks

-The database consists of **three core tables**—`ProductData`, `ProductSales`, and `DiscountData`— which were joined and structured to create a final dataset for analysis.
+The database consists of **three core tables**—`Product_data`, `Product_sales`, and `Discount_data`— which were joined and structured to create a final dataset for analysis.
 Each row in the final dataset represents a sales transaction, including product details, pricing, discounting, and revenue calculations.

 ## Final Dataset Schema